Netball in Australia

-The Australian national netball team is regarded as the most successful netball team in international netball.
-It won the first world championships in 1963 in England, and nine of the twelve Netball World Championships.
-In addition to being the current world champions, the Australian Diamonds are ranked first on the INF World Rankings.
+The Australian national netball team is the most successful team in international netball history.
+The team won the inaugural World Tournament in 1963 in England, and has won nine of the first twelve Netball World Championships.
+In addition to being the current world champions, the Australian Diamonds are ranked first on the World Netball Rankings.

-Australia beat the Silver Ferns to win the World Youth Netball Championships in July 2009 in the Cook Islands.
-Australia also has a men's national team.
-It has competed in the 2009 and 2011 International Challenge Men's and Mixed Netball Tournament.
+Australia defeated the Silver Ferns to win the World Youth Netball Championships in the Cook Islands in July 2009.
+Australia also fields a men's national team, which competed in the 2009 and 2011 International Challenge Men's and Mixed Netball Tournaments.